This article was last updated in 2020. Check back for a list of the best free March Madness pools in 2021!

 However, ESPN is also the most corporate of sports organizations.
 So, fittingly, its corporate relationships preclude it from the largesse of some of the other contests.

 In fact, according to the contest rules, ESPN must award prizes that are both somewhat randomly distributed and are not actually cash.
 So, the combination of a Hawaii trip and site subscriptions are the basis of the company’s prize pool.

-First prize for ESPN’s Tournament Challenge last year was a five-night trip for two to the Maui Jim Invitational basketball tournament in 2020.
+First prize for ESPN’s Tournament Challenge in 2019 was a five-night trip for two to the Maui Jim Invitational basketball tournament in 2020.
 The prize also included $10,000 in Amazon gift cards.

 The prize winner was picked from a random drawing of the top brackets in the contest.
 ESPN selected from the top 1 percent of returns to generate a winner.

-Additionally, 60 randomly-drawn players in the top 3 groups won ESPN+ subscriptions, valued at $60.
+Additionally, 60 randomly-drawn players in the top 3 groups won ESPN+ subscriptions.

 Caesars March Pick’em Challenge

-Caesars Casino offered an excellent prize giveaway for March Madness last year.
+Caesars Casino offered an excellent prize giveaway for March Madness in 2019.
 Unfortunately, the March Pick’em Challenge was only available in New Jersey, so it bears only an honorable mention on this list.